 Your Check Engine light is on and you find a P0420 low catalyst efficiency code for your Catalytic Converter.
 Does that really mean your converter has reached the end of the road and needs to be replaced?
-A new original equipment converter can cost up to $1000 or more, while an aftermarket converter may set you back $300 or so.
+A new original equipment converter can cost up to $2000 or more, while an aftermarket converter may set you back $500 or more.
 It's an expensive fix so you want to make sure your vehicle really needs a new converter before you replace it.

 A P0420 diagnostic trouble code is a "generic" fault code that is set when the

 The OBD II catalyst monitor runs a self test when certain driving conditions have been met.
 When this test occurs will vary depending on the year, make and model of your vehicle.
 The engine and converter have to be at operating temperature, and the engine may be idling or running under light load at low speed.
 During the catalyst self-test, the engine computer makes the air/fuel mixture rich temporarily to deplete any stored oxygen in the converter.
 Then the computer makes the air/fuel mixture temporarily lean to determine how long it takes for the converter to react and for the downstream O2 sensor to change its switching activity.
 If the converter takes too long to come back to life, it means the catalyst is not working efficiently enough to reduce emissions.
 The OBD II system will fail the converter, set a P0420 trouble code and turn on the Check Engine light.

 The catalytic converter is like an after-burner.
 It oxidizes (burns) any residual fuel vapors (hydrocarbons or HC) in the exhaust.
 It also burns any carbon monoxide (CO) in the exhaust.
 The exhaust must meet federal emission standards, and if a problem exists that causes emissions to exceed the federal limits by 150%, the OBD II system is supposed to catch the fault, set a code and turn on the Check Engine light.